Luis-Munoz-Santos/Hispaniola_Seismicity_ML/README.md

 catdf = simple_cat_df(cat)
 #plt.figure()
 #plt.plot(catdf.index,catdf.magnitude,'.')
 print(cat.__str__(print_all=True))
 print(catdf)
 ```
 ### Locate with Hypoinverse
-Hypoinverse is an efficient and reliable earthquake location program that utilizes a least-squares method to determine the earthquake hypocenter.
-This program improve the original location of the associators using a 1D local velocity model.
+Hypoinverse is a widely used and reliable earthquake location program that applies a least-squares method with a 1D local velocity model.
+It refines the preliminary locations obtained from the associator, providing more accurate hypocenter estimates.
 ```
 from easyQuake import locate_hyp2000, cut_event_waveforms, fix_picks_catalog, simple_cat_df
 from obspy import read_events